antmicro/dts2repl/README.md

 used to generate a proper repl file.
 Check the ``includes.txt`` output file from the command mentioned above to see if any files overlap listed there correspond to overlay files provided by this tool.
-For the previous command, the `include.txt` file has the following content:
+For the previous command, the `includes.txt` file has the following content:

 ```
 . dts/riscv/riscv32-fe310.dtsi